Journal

 ConnectExisting tools work but data and handoffs are messyIntegrations become fragile without ownership

 Hapy often sees the highest leverage in the middle: not replacing everything, but creating a clearer operating layer across the tools a business already uses.
+If the work becomes a custom build question, compare the need against enterprise application development, custom software examples, and custom software development cost.

 Enterprise application risks